 Fast Facts On Sinusitis

 Sleep apnea a serious sleep disorder resulting in interrupted sleep caused by breathing problems.
 There are many types of sleep apnea, but obstructive sleep apnea (OSA) is the most common.
-OSA affects 2% of women and 4% of men.
+SA affects 2-9% of adults, affecting more men than women.
 Strangely, only 10% of patients with OSA get treatment for this condition (5).